benibela/xidel/readme.txt

     This will extract content 1 and 2 from site 1 as well as from site 2

-c) xidel http://site1  -e "select content 1"  -f "select links"     -e "select content 2"
+c) xidel http://site1  -e "select content 1"     -f "//a (:select links:)"  -e "select content 2"

     This will extract the "content 1" from site1, and "content 2" from all sites the first site has links to.

-d) xidel http://site1  -f "select links"      -e "select content 2" -e "select content 1"
+d) xidel http://site1  -f "//a (:select links:)" -e "select content 1"      -e "select content 2"

     This will extract "content 1" and "content 2" from all sites the first site links to, and will not extract anything from site1.

-e) xidel http://site1  -e "select content 2"  -e "select content 1" -f "select links"
+e) xidel http://site1  -e "select content 1"     -e "select content 2"      -f "//a (:select links:)"

    This  is some kind of special case.
 Since -f is the last option, it will repeat the previous operation, i.e. it will extract content 1 and 2 from site1 and ALL sites that can be reached by an selected link on site1